clem/slack-to-wallabag/README.md

 - `APP_ENV`: Application environment (should be 'prod', unless you want to develop new features or fix bugs)
 - `APP_SECRET`: Your application secret
 - `DATABASE_URL`: Your database url.
-By default, it's based on postgresql, but you can also use MySQL
+By default, it's based on PostGreSQL, but you can also use MySQL
-- `APP_LOCALE`: Application locale. 'en' and 'fr' langs are supported
+- `APP_LOCALE`: Application locale. 'en' and 'fr' languages are supported

 ### Slack-to-Wallabag

 - `APP_EXCLUDED_CHANNELS`: List of channels (separated by comma - 'general,random') that will NOT be crawled
 - `APP_IMPORT_ONLY_USER_LINKS`: Import only one user's links (and not all users links)
 - `HOME_SLACK_LINK`: Link to Slack homepage (could be any link, we don't use this link to crawl data)
 - `HOME_WALLABAG_LINK`: Link to Wallabag homepage (could be any link, we don't use this link to export data)
 - `HOME_DISPLAYED_DAYS`: Number of displayed days on homepage chart

 ### Slack settings